 MOTHER 3 skips over all that and just gives you hot springs, comfy sofas, and "instant revitalizing devices" (a single one of which appeared in Earthbound) to fix all your ailments.

-The Final Fantasy Legend games (actually part of the SaGa series) had it so you had to pay for your inns based on how much HP worth of healing you needed, which made it cheaper to cast healing spells on yourself before entering and recharge your magic almost for free.
+The original Game Boy trilogy (aka the Final Fantasy Legend games) has the cost for inns directly proportional to how much HP worth of healing the party needs, making it cheaper to cast healing spells before entering so that magic recharges almost for free.

-In the original FFL, though, all characters except the main character could only die three times before they were really dead.
-I guess Inns can't do everything.
+However, in the first game, characters other than the main character can only die three times before Final Death kicks in.
+I guess Inns can't do everything...